Igglybuff/awesome-piracy/readme.md

 - [4anime](https://4anime.to/) A relatively new site the might become the new Masterani.me.
 Clean interface.
 - [AnimeRam](https://ww2.animeram.cc/) A streaming website for dubbed/subbed anime.
 - [animepahe](https://animepahe.com/) A minimilistic anime streaming/download website, subs only.
-- [Zoro.to](https://zoro.to/) A streaming website with a built-in filer-guild,keeps Record of past showes watched by, also Sub and Dubbed.
+- [Zoro.to](https://zoro.to/) A streaming website with a built-in filler guide,keeps Record of past showes watched by, also Sub and Dubbed.

 #### Cartoons